euler1729/CHESS-AI/README.md

 **This is an AI based Chess Game.**

-The game can be played in both Console mode and GUI mode.The whole game is written in C. SDL libraries have been used to build the game.
+The game can be played in both Console mode and GUI mode.The whole game is written in C. SDL2 libraries have been used to build the game.

+**The main objectives of the game:**
+1. To improve skill in playing chess
+2. For enjoyment
+3. To learn about Artificial Intelligence
+4. To improve programming and problem solving skill in C

 # FEATURES